chrMenzel/CarND-Behavioral-Cloning/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model (model.py lines 77-101) is nearly identical to the Nvidia convolution neural network for self driving cars.
+I made only two changes:

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+- The data is normalized in the model using a Keras lambda layer (code line 79).
+- After normalization, the images are cropped (code line 80).
+- Between every dense layer I inserted a dropout layer (code lines 96, 98 and 100).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 96, 98 and 100).

+The model contains data augmentation in order to reduce overfitting (model.py lines 32-94).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 106).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 105).

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+As training data I chose the sample data provided by Udacity.
+Before that I tried very often to create own data by driving the car in the simulator but I always failed to achieve a single round without troubles.

 For details about how I created the training data, see the next section.